zevilz/IpsetBlockBadIPs/README.md

 Note that there is a limits for day downloading (for the first - 24 daily downloads, for the others - 2 daily downloads).
 Downloading skip if the local list archive same as in www.stopforumspam.com.

+### Whitelist

+You may create whitelist if you want automatically delete custom IPs from blacklist after it create.
+Put your IPs in `whitelist` file (one per row) in the same directory and run script.
+You will see appropriate message during script work.

 ### Cron

 Add line in root crontab like below